Sekolah Bogor Raya

 Sekolah Bogor Raya (SBR) is an International school for students in Pre-Kindergarten (age 3) through Grade 12 incorporated under the laws of the Republic of Indonesia as a non-profit organization.
-It is in the town of Bogor, West Java.
-SBR was founded in 1995 by the Danasha Foundation to provide English language education to the children of expatriates and Indonesians.
+It is located in the town of Bogor, West Java.
+SBR was founded in 1995 by Douglas Stoltz and is currently owned by the Danasha Foundation, which aims to provide English language education to both expatriate and Indonesian children.
 SBR is affiliated with the Association of National Plus Schools (ANPS).

 Sekolah Bogor Raya is a multi-faith school with students from many nationalities and backgrounds.
 The students come mostly from the Bogor, Sentul, and Cibubur areas.

 Curriculum

-Sekolah Bogor Raya provides the International Baccalaureate Organization (IBO) Primary Years Program (PYP) at the primary level.
-This leads on to the IGCSE program which is then followed by the GAC program for university entrance at the Senior High School level.
+Sekolah Bogor Raya provides the International Baccalaureate Organization (IBO) Primary Years Programme (PYP) at the primary level.
+This leads on to the IGCSE program which is then followed by the Global Assessment Certificate (GAC) or the International Baccalaureate Organization (IBO) Diploma Programme (DP) for university entrance at the Senior High School level.

 History

 Sekolah Bogor Raya was founded in 1995 by Douglas Stoltz.
 As of 2011, Sekolah Bogor Raya had over 550 students.
-On 2016 they built a new building for the SMP and SMA students.
+In 2012, they built a 2nd building that is currently used by PG-K students.
+In 2016, they built a 3rd building for the Junior High School and Senior High School students.